aodhanlutetiae/aodhanlutetiae.github.io/_posts/2020-05-29-index-librorum.md

 The Index Librorum Prohibitorum was for centuries the list of books that the Vatican declared off-limits for Catholics.
 They are listed on the freedom of expression website [beaconforfreedom.org](http://www.beaconforfreedom.org) along with many other books condemned by censors at various times and places.

-![Montaigne outlawed in the Index](/images/montaigne.png) The Index outlawing the reading of Montaigne's famous *Essays*
+![Montaigne outlawed in the Index](/images/montaigne.png) (The Index outlawing the reading of Montaigne's famous *Essays* from a 1770 edition of the Index made available online through the Gallica service of the French national library)

-4327 works are listed in the database
+4327 works are listed in the database.
 Authors whose work is banned include scientists, philosophers, writers

-Theologians
+**Theologians**
 - Abelard
 - Calvin
 - Bruno
 - Luther

-Scientists
+**Scientists**
 - Boyle
 - Fludd

 **Philosophers**
- Bentham
-  'Croce',
-   'Hobbes',
-   Hume
-   Kant
-   Locke
-   philosophers
-   Bergson
-   Machiavelli
-   Mill
-   'Pascal',
-   'Proudhon',
-   'Rene Descartes',
-   'Rousseau',
-   'Saint-Beuve',
-   'Spinoza',
-   'Taine',
-   'Voltaire',

- writers

- 'Balzac',
- 'Cousin',
- 'DAlembert',
- 'DAnnuzio',
- 'Dante',
- 'Defoe',
- 'Dumas',
- 'Flaubert',
- 'Foscolo',
- 'Goldsmith',
- 'Heine',
- 'Hugo',
- 'Marvell',
- 'Milton',
- 'Miltonus',
- 'Montaigne',
- 'Montesquieu',
- 'Rabelais',
- 'Renan',
- 'Richardson'
-'Sade',
-'Stendhal',
-'Sterne',
-'Zola'
+- Bentham
+- Croce
+- Descartes
+- Hobbes
+- Hume
+- Kant
+- Locke
+- Bergson
+- Machiavelli
+- Mill
+- Montaigne
+- Montesquieu
+- Pascal
+- Proudhon
+- Renan
+- Rousseau
+- Saint-Beuve
+- Spinoza
+- Taine
+- Voltaire

+**Writers**
+- Balzac
+- Cousin
+- DAlembert
+- DAnnuzio
+- Dante
+- Defoe
+- Dumas
+- Flaubert
+- Foscolo
+- Goldsmith
+- Heine
+- Hugo
+- Marvell
+- Milton
+- Rabelais
+- Richardson
+- Sade
+- Stendhal
+- Sterne
+- Zola

 * [The repo with all the data and python notebook is here](https://github.com/aodhanlutetiae/index)